sakai-mirror/melete/readme/readme.txt

 	OR

 	When tomcat starts, hibernate will generate the melete tables on its own by reading xml files.

 	NOTE: a.
 Make sure secondary indices on user_id column of melete_user_preference table and on course_id of melete_course_module table are created.Hibernate sometimes doesn't create it.
 	      b.
+We see duplicate indices created by hibernate on module_id column of melete_course_module and melete_module_shdates table. section_id column of melete_section_resource table. please remove the duplicate keys.
+It will improve the performance.
+	      c.
 Melete stores content in the database tables as well as in the /private/meleteDocs folder in ContentHosting.
         	 Through Melete, users only have access to the /private/meleteDocs folder and not other parts of Resources.

 7. Configure Site Archive to include Melete
-	Melete now participates in Site Archive.
+	Melete participates in Site Archive.
 Modify archive\archive-impl\pack\src\webapp\WEB-INF\components.xml, add
 	<value>MeleteSecurityService</value> in the filterServices list.

 	Compile and deploy archive again.